 Air frying: air frying bread is slightly quicker than baking it in a standard oven, at about 20 minutes.
 As with oven baking, you can make 2 small loaves, sandwich or dinner rolls.
 Use the bake setting at 350 degrees F and low convection for the best outcome.

 Baking in the bread machine: this is the easiest method and eliminates steps 3-7.
 However, you lose control over shaping the bread and will have 1 large loaf the shape of your bread pan.
 To bake in the bread machine, use the "Italian Bread" setting on your bread maker.
 If your brand does not have this setting, use the "Basic/White Bread" setting.

 Step 1: Add the warm water, warm milk, olive oil, brown sugar, salt, bread flour and yeast to the bread pan in this order. *The ingredients are listed in the order that Cuisinart machines require them to go.
 For other brands, check your manual for the correct order to add ingredients.

 Step 2: Select the dough setting.
 Choose the 2 lb loaf size and press start.

 Step 3: While the dough kneads, line a large baking sheet with parchment paper.
 Sprinkle generously with cornmeal.

 Step 4: When the cycle has finished, remove the dough and separate into 2 dough balls.
-Roll each into a rounded log about 10 inches long, being careful the dough will not touch when it rises.
+Roll each into a rounded log about 10 inches long, being careful that the loaves are far enough apart that they will not touch while rising.
 Cover with a damp heavy towel and put in a warm place.
 Allow to rise until doubled in size, about 60 minutes.